 Available Staff positions with brief descriptions of the basic function and minimum qualifications for each job are posted online on the Human Resources web page.
-All internal Pace employees can view new postings on the MyPace Portal for 5 days before the position is posted to the external community.
 After one year in your current position, you may be eligible to apply for a new position listed on the internal job posting if you meet the minimum qualifications.
 An updated Application for Employment and resume should be submitted to the posting via the university's online job posting system.